-The Windows PE CD image must contain the utilities, data files, latest device drivers from HP, and at least one customized batch file to initiate the system configuration.
+The Windows® PE CD image must contain the utilities, data files, latest device drivers from HP, and at least one customized batch file to initiate the system configuration.
+For information about building a customized Windows® PE image, refer to "Microsoft Windows Preinstallation Environment (on page 7)."

-To build a Windows PE CD image that automatically configures an HP ProLiant system:
+To build a Windows® PE CD image that automatically configures an HP ProLiant system:

-- 1. Build the Windows PE folder structure as described in chapter 2, "Microsoft Windows Preinstallation Environment." - 2.
-Modify WinPE_Directory\Platform\system32\startnet.cmd to include the following:
+1. Build the Windows® PE folder structure as described in "Microsoft Windows Preinstallation Environment (on page 7)."

+2. Modify WinPE_Directory\Platform\system32\startnet.cmd to include the following:

+'''

 factory -winpe

 custom.cmd

+'''

-NOTE: For more information about using a batch file, refer to "Unattended Configuration using Startnet.cmd" in this chapter.
+For more information about using a batch file, refer to "Unattended configuration using startnet.cmd (on page 25)."

-- 3. Create the file custom.cmd in WinPE_Directory\Platform\system32 directory to perform the following tasks: - Configure the system BIOS with the appropriate settings. - Configure the storage RAID controller if necessary. - Configure the Integrated Lights-Out (iLO) if necessary. - Reboot the system if necessary. - 4.
-Build an ISO image using the Windows PE folder. - 5.
-Create a Windows PE CD using the ISO image.
+- 3. Create the file custom.cmd in WinPE_Directory\Platform\system32 directory to perform the following tasks: - Configure the system BIOS with the appropriate settings. - Configure the storage RAID controller if necessary. - Configure the iLO if necessary. - Reboot the system if necessary. - 4.
+Build an ISO image using the Windows® PE folder. - 5.
+Create a Windows® PE CD using the ISO image.

-PXE-Based Windows PE Deployment
+PXE-based Windows PE deployment

-This section describes how to use a PXE server to boot Windows PE through a network.
+This section describes how to use a PXE server to boot Windows® PE through a network.
 Check the server specification to determine whether PXE is supported on the target server.
-Currently, the Microsoft Remote Installation Services (RIS) server is the only PXE server officially supported by Microsoft with Windows PE.
-Third-party PXE servers have not been validated with Windows PE.
+Currently, the Microsoft® RIS server is the only PXE server officially supported by Microsoft® with Windows® PE.
+Third-party PXE servers have not been validated with Windows® PE.
 Refer to RIS documentation for information about setting up and using RIS.

+NOTE: Using a PXE server to boot Windows® PE through a network is only supported when used in conjunction with RIS.

-Using PXE to boot Windows PE eliminates the need to create a physical Windows PE CD.
-Because the Windows PE image files reside in the RIS server, files can easily be modified if needed.
+Using PXE to boot Windows® PE eliminates the need to create a physical Windows® PE CD.
+Because the Windows® PE image files reside in the RIS server, files can easily be modified if needed.
 With network access, scripts, utilities, and data files can be stored on the RIS server or on other file servers on the network.
-For detailed information about using RIS with Windows PE, refer to the OPK documentation.
+For detailed information about using RIS with Windows® PE, refer to the OPK documentation.

-To build a Windows PE image for use with a PXE server to automatically configure an HP ProLiant system:
+To build a Windows® PE image for use with a PXE server to automatically configure an HP ProLiant system:

-- 1. Build the Windows PE folder structure as described in chapter 2, "Microsoft Windows Preinstallation Environment." - 2.
+- 1. Build the Windows® PE folder structure as described in "Microsoft Windows Preinstallation Environment (on page 7)." - 2.
 Store the command batch file on RIS or on other servers on network.
-In the following example, the customized command batch file is located on fileservershare.
+In the following example, the customized command batch file is located on \\fileserver\share.